UniversalDependencies/UD_Classical_Armenian-CAVaL/README.md

   * Fixed annotation errors
   * Improved tagsets for UPOS, features, and relations.
   * Language-specific documentation for features and relations have been added.
+  * The newly added data require limiting the license to non-commercial use.
 * 2024-05-15 UD 2.14
   * First release of the four Gospels in UD
   * Fixed annotation errors